wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 1.5.6 =
-* [Ticket] renamed Zend framework classes to prevent errors with other plugins using the Zend framework
+* [[Ticket](https://wordpress.org/support/topic/conflict-when-used-in-conjunction-with-advanced-access-manager-by-vasyl-martyn?replies=9)] renamed Zend framework classes to prevent errors with other plugins using the Zend framework
 * Translated into Italian, thank-you Andrea Greco
+* Obfuscated e-mail address in Diagnostic Info

 = 1.5.5 - 2015-03-11 =
 * Added a Dashboard Widget to display Postman status
-* [Ticket] Added diagnostics check for iconv library
+* [[Ticket](https://wordpress.org/support/topic/sending-test-email-hangs?replies=9)] Added diagnostics check for iconv library
 * Moved the SMTP transcript to it's own step in the Send Email Test
 * Moved 3rd-party plugin import to the Setup Wizard
-* [Ticket] Stopped writing to error log if a language file can't be found
+* [[Ticket](https://wordpress.org/support/topic/language-file-errors-in-debug-log?replies=3)|[Ticket](https://wordpress.org/support/topic/cant-activate-plugin-37?replies=6)] Stopped writing to error log if a language file can't be found
 * Added the Http User Agent string to the diagnostics

 = 1.5.4 - 2015-03-04 - the Birthday Release =
-* [Ticket] Added support for the [wp_mail](http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_mail) filter - this adds compatibility with plugins like email-log
+* [[Ticket](https://wordpress.org/support/topic/status-postman-is-not-sending-mail?replies=42)] Added support for the [wp_mail](http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_mail) filter - this adds compatibility with plugins like email-log
 * Better diagnostics - includes a port check on the currently configured host:port
 * Fixed a bug where multiple error messages at once overwrite each other
-* [Ticket] Fixed a bug in Sanitizer for cases where WordPress calls sanitize twice in a row - [known WP bug](https://core.trac.wordpress.org/ticket/21989)
+* [[Ticket](https://wordpress.org/support/topic/incorrect-authentication-data-error-220?replies=9)] Fixed a bug in Sanitizer for cases where WordPress calls sanitize twice in a row - [known WP bug](https://core.trac.wordpress.org/ticket/21989)

 = 1.5.3 - 2015-02-28 =
 * Added a dedicated screen for Diagnostics (so that I can add more intensive, slower-running checks like DNS)
 * Fixed port-testing race condition bug in Postman Setup Wizard when using Gmail API Extension
-* [Ticket] Fix for error "Fatal error: Cannot redeclare class PostmanOAuthTokenInterface" when using Gmail API Extension
+* Fix for error "Fatal error: Cannot redeclare class PostmanOAuthTokenInterface" when using Gmail API Extension
 * Checks to make sure that the hostname used for SMTP/OAuth 2.0 is one that is supported
-* [Ticket] Removed display_errors=On, Mr. Space Cadet here left it in the previous release by accident
+* Removed display_errors=On, Mr. Space Cadet here left it in the previous release by accident
 * French language updates

 = 1.5.1 - 2015-02-23 =